Apply for an internship

 - Basic sewing/crafting/embroidery skills and a lot of patience

-- Someone who studies art, fashion, photography or a similar course and/or has a strong interest in traditional arts and crafts, and political art in general.
+- Someone who studies art, fashion, photography, textile design or a similar course and/or has a strong interest in traditional arts and crafts, and political art in general.

 - My work is very time consuming so please realize that before applying.
 It sometimes takes weeks or even months before a new artwork is finished.